What Is the Federal Reserve?

 How often does the Fed make rate decisions?

 The FOMC meets eight times per year, and rate decisions can be made at each meeting.
-At four of these meetings, updated economic projections and the dot plot are also released.
+At four of these meetings, updated economic projections (Summary of Economic Projections) and the dot plot are also released.
+These four meetings (March, June, September, December) tend to be the most market-moving.

 Why is the Fed relevant for global markets?